LetsEatLead/Color-Companion/README.md

 # 3D printing notes

-Standard settings work fine (I used PLA, 2 walls, 0.2mm layer height) Please note, this should ideally be printed in back to avoid color contamination for the sensor.
+Standard settings work fine (I used PLA, 2 walls, 0.2mm layer height) Please note, this should ideally be printed in black to avoid color contamination for the sensor.
 If you print in a different color please blackout the sensor shroud using marker or paint.

 # Assembly
 Wire together all components (Ideally with soldered connections)